 Christmas TV Specials – We also love, Two Doors Down – Pilot Episode (2013)

 Malcolm in the Middle would offer us three dedicated Christmas episodes through its seven-season run that joyously unpicked the Wilkerson family Christmas.
 However, for me, it’s the first Christmas outing that stands head and shoulders above the rest.
 Here we find Lois threatening to cancel Christmas due to the boy’s bad behaviour and Francis visiting his confrontational, chain-smoking grandmother.
 What elevates each Malcolm in the Middle Christmas episode is the show’s willingness to explore the fact that Christmas isn’t perfect.
 In fact, it’s stressful, tense and often disappointing as families strive for a vision of perfection that never really existed.

 Family Guy: Road to the North Pole (2010)

-Christmas wouldn’t be Christmas without an Elf or two, whether they are sitting on your shelf causing trouble.
-Or struggling to survive killer reindeers in a smog drenched North Pole.
-Back in 2010 Family Guy offered us the latter, with their finest Christmas TV special to date.
-In an incredibly dark, and sublimely silly adventure that places Stewie and Brian centre stage.
-And at just 44 minutes, you won’t find a better antidote to all the merriment; Its intelligent adult humour joyfully skirting the boundaries of good taste.
-While at the same time, ensuring more than a few members of your family spit out their sherry in sheer disgust.
+Christmas wouldn’t be Christmas without an Elf or two, whether they are sitting on your shelf causing trouble or struggling to survive hoards of killer reindeer in the smog-shrouded North Pole.
+In 2010, Family Guy offered us one of their finest Christmas TV specials to date with a sublimely silly, incredibly dark and delightfully bonkers adventure.
+At just 44 minutes, Road to the North Pole is the perfect antidote to all the glossy festive merriment.
+Here its intelligent adult humour joyfully subverts the classic Christmas tale in a story that will see your Grandma spit out her sherry in sheer disgust.

 Doctor Who: A Christmas Carol (2010)